1.1 Access, Distribution and Review of Child Welfare Policies

 3. Procedures: A series of steps to accomplish the requirements.

-4. Practice Guidance: Thoughtful and practical guidance on how to effectively integrate best practice into child welfare service provision to achieve positive family and child outcomes.
-This section also provides definitions and clarification of complex matters.
+4. Practice Guidance: Thoughtful and practical guidance on how to effectively integrate policy into child welfare service provision to achieve positive family and child outcomes.
+This section also provides definitions and clarification on complex matters.

 5. Forms and Tools: Applicable tools, forms and resources to support child welfare practice.
-These are also published in Appendix C of the CWPM.
+All Forms and Tools are also available in Appendix C of the CWSPM.

 Types of Policy Correspondence

-1. Child Welfare Services Manual Transmittal: Provides the purpose and a brief overview of new or revised child welfare policies that are published on ODIS.
-CWSMTs are disseminated electronically to all DFCS staff and is accessible in Appendix A of the CWPM.
+1. Child Welfare Services Manual Transmittal (CWSMT): Provides the purpose and a brief overview of new or revised child welfare policies published on PAMMS.
+CWSMTs are disseminated electronically to all DFCS staff.
+CWSMT’s are available in Appendix A of the CWSPM.

-2. Child Welfare Services County Letter: Provides new or revised child welfare policy in advance of a CWSMT when there is a need to communicate more immediate policy changes to staff.
-CWSCLs are published in Appendix B of the CWPM.
+2. Child Welfare Services County Letter (CWSCL): Provides new or revised child welfare policy in advance of a CWSMT when there is a need to communicate more immediate policy changes to staff.
+CWSCLs are published in Appendix B of the CWSPM.

 3. Child Welfare Services Memorandum: Provides clarification or reinforces policy and/or practice.